salesforcecli/plugin-packaging/messages/package1_version_list.md

 # summary

-list package versions for the specified first-generation package or for the org
+List package versions for the specified first-generation package or for the org.

-# package-id

-metadata package ID (starts with 033)

-# package-id-long
+# flags.package-id.summary

 Metadata package ID (starts with 033) whose package versions you want to list.

+# flags.package-id.description

 If not specified, shows all versions for all packages (managed and unmanaged) in the org.

 # examples